 Knowing his announcement on Saturday was contentious, federal treasurer Scott Morrison said the planned $3m memorial to Captain James Cook in Botany Bay is part of a “very inclusive project” to commemorate the site of European first arrival in New South Wales.
-By inclusive presumably he means will include “Indigenous elements” though it won’t hurt his Treasury there is also a $50m redevelopment to include a museum, cafe, ferry wharves and visitors centre.
-It won’t hurt Morrison either as the project happens to be in his electorate.
+By inclusive presumably he means will include “Indigenous elements” though it won’t hurt Treasury there is also a $50m redevelopment to include a museum, cafe, ferry wharves and visitors centre.
+It won’t hurt Morrison either as the project is in his electorate.

 But Morrison knows the proposal is contentious.
-Cook is now a highly divisive figure in Australia, seen by many indigenous people as the start of all their problems and still seen by many older white Australians as the founding father of settler Australia and the start of Britain’s rule over the country.
+Cook is now a highly divisive figure in Australia, seen by many indigenous people as the start of their problems and still seen by many older white Australians as the founding father of settler Australia and the start of Britain’s rule over the country.
 He is revered in the names of roads, towns, shires and places across Australia.
 Yet black lore in Victoria River country in the Northern Territory talks about how Cook came and stole their lands.
 The history on Cook has always been fuzzy.
 What his Sydney landing site certainly wasn’t, as the Guardian claimed, was “European colonisers’ first arrival on Australian soil”.

-Cook wasn’t even the first Englishman in Australia.
+Cook wasn’t the first Englishman in Australia.
 The ship The Tryall sighted WA in 1622 and William Dampier’s visits in 1688 and 1699 did much to excite the British imagination about the strange southern continent whose natives had “great bottle-noses, pretty full lips and wide mouths.”

 Travelling 70 years later, Cook was a meticulous planner and had read Dampier.
 If Morrison’s monument just celebrated his sailing skills it would not be contentious.
 Cook was a superb mapmaker and decades ahead of his time in avoiding scurvy on long trips.
-The Briton lays good claim to be the best mariner of all time, certainly of the Pacific Ocean and his three trips of exploration greatly expanded European knowledge of that part of the world.
+The Briton lays good claim to be the best mariner of all time, certainly of the Pacific Ocean and his three trips of exploration greatly expanded European knowledge of the Pacific.
 His first voyage found the Cook Islands, New Zealand and eastern Australia, his second found Norfolk Island and conclusively proved there was no Terra Incognita in the southern oceans and his third explored Alaska and Hawaii, where his growing hubris led to his death in an unnecessary beach clash with natives in 1779.

-When Britain wanted someone to lead a mission to observe the Transit of Venus in newly discovered and cloud-free Tahiti in 1769, Cook was the obvious candidate.
+When Britain wanted someone to lead a mission to observe the Transit of Venus in newly discovered cloud-free Tahiti in 1769, Cook was the obvious candidate.
 His discretion and loyalty meant he was also ideal to carry out the secret orders for the second part of his mission.
 These orders, not discovered until 1928, were to head south to find the southern continent Europeans thought existed in low latitudes and take “possession of Convenient Situations in the Country in the Name of the King of Great Britain.”

-After completing their sail up the coast of Queensland, and only barely surviving the Great Barrier Reef, Cook then made the extraordinary move that outstripped his orders.
+After completing their sail up the coast of Queensland, and only barely surviving the Great Barrier Reef, Cook made the extraordinary move that outstripped his orders.
 Realising he was at the top of Australia he came to an island (which he called Possession Island) on 22 July and formally took possession of “the whole eastern coast…by the name New (South) Wales” from Point Hicks to where they stood.

-Without any say so, a population of half a million people suddenly had their 50,000-year-old land rights stripped from them – though they were completely unaware of their loss and their lives went on as before.
-For now Cook’s act was one of imagination but it was importantly politically.
-It was an act of claim especially against the growing naval power of the French who would land in Botany Bay themselves 18 years later.
+Without any input, a population of half a million people suddenly had their 50,000-year-old land rights stripped from them – though they were unaware of their loss and their lives went on as before.
+For now Cook’s act was one of imagination but was importantly politically.
+It was an act of claim especially against the growing naval power of the French who would also land in Botany Bay 18 years later.
 Compte Laperouse was beaten a few days by Cook’s successor Arthur Phillip and his infant penal colony.
 By then Cook was dead and it was Banks’ evidence that gave Britain – desperate after the loss of independent America – the excuse to found a colony of prisoners on the other side of the world.

 Laperouse was shipwrecked and died (showing Cook’s own skill in avoid that fate).
 Phillip moved to nearby Sydney Harbour which Cook surprisingly missed though Cook’s legacy remained – the colony remained known as “Botany Bay”.
 British Australia slowly fanned out and the rest was “history”.
 Morrison will need to tread carefully to sell that history.